Intercollegiate Athletics

 Athletic programs attract students from outside the area, bringing diverse talent and experience to the campus which broadens the learning environment.
 ACC athletics emphasizes the importance of obtaining a degree while striving for full academic and athletic potential.
 It is the goal of the athletic department that each student-athlete graduates from ACC or transfers to a four-year university.

-ACC is a member of the National Junior College Athletic Association (Region XII) and the Eastern Conference of the Michigan Community College Athletic Association (MCCAA).
+ACC is a member of the National Junior College Athletic Association (Region XII) and the Northern Conference of the Michigan Community College Athletic Association (MCCAA).
 ACC competes in three men’s sports (baseball, basketball and cross country) and three women’s sports (volleyball, basketball, and softball).

 Men's Sports